greggman/WebGPU-DOOM/README.md

 2. Built C version to compare for demo.

-   When it couldn't figure out the demo sync issues it finally build the C version with no graphics and added a lot of logging so it could compare one to the other exactly.
+   When it couldn't figure out the demo sync issues it finally built the C version with no graphics and added a lot of logging so it could compare one to the other exactly.

 3. Build C version to compare for audio

    It spent several hours trying to get the music correct.
 At one point it wrote out .WAV files and asked me to listen.
-Even though it got better things it was still not right.
+Even though it got better, it was still not right.
 So I told it output the audio from the C version and compare.
 Even this did't fix it.

    This particular part took way too long.
 AFAICT it's still not perfect but it's good enough and we moved on.
-The issue is it's writing it's own emulator for hardware that DOOM ran on.
+The issue is it's writing its own emulator for hardware that DOOM ran on.
 The code for that emulation is not in the DOOM code.

    I did suggest building DOSBox and running the C code in it and